Sting-DR/Nerevar-Moon-and-Star/PerformanceOptimization.md

 - **Disable SSGI shaders** — press `F2` in-game to open the post-processing menu and turn them off.

-- **Disable texture mods** — mods under the `TexturePacks` separator, especially the two Landscape Remastered mods, can cause heavy GPU load.
+- **Overwrite heavy texture mods** — Move `Morrowind Enhanced Textures 6.1` to the very bottom of the load order, this is the lightest of the HD texture packs and having it overwrite all the others should help with performance.

 - **Reduce grass/groundcover** —
 You can reduce groundcover density by going to -